Introduction: The Demographic-Economic Nexus

 Fertility Decline and Household Composition

-Fertility rates have fallen below the replacement level of approximately 2.1 births per woman in many regions, including Europe, East Asia, and North America.
-This trend is driven by rising education levels, increased female labor force participation, the high cost of raising children, and shifting social norms.
-Continued low fertility leads to an aging population structure and, eventually, absolute population decline in the absence of migration.
+Fertility rates have fallen below the replacement threshold of approximately 2.1 births per woman in many parts of the world, including Europe, East Asia, and North America.
+This decline results from complex factors such as higher educational attainment, labor market participation among women, economic uncertainty, urbanization, and evolving social values.
+Persistently low fertility leads to aging populations and, over time, absolute population decline absent compensatory immigration inflows.

 International Migration as a Demographic Force